-Amherst men’s lacrosse head coach Jon Thompson is entering his ninth season at the helm in 2019.
+Amherst men’s lacrosse head coach Jon Thompson is entering his 10th season at the helm of the Mammoths' program in 2020.

 Prior to the memorable 2015 season, Thompson enjoyed his second 15-win season in 2014 (15-5 overall), directing the Mammoths to a second round appearance in the NCAA postseason.